-Denmark and Latvia are Member States of the European Union, and therefore in Community waters implement the CFP and the Baltic sprat and central Baltic herring fishery is operated under the Baltic Sea MAP.
+Estonia is a Member State of the European Union, and therefore in Community waters implements the CFP and the Baltic sprat and central Baltic herring fishery is operated under the Baltic Sea MAP.

 Fishery management organisations are publicly committed to sustainability.
 Sub-clause M1.3 is met